Hurly77/Hurly77.github.io/_posts/2020-08-03-how_to_set_up_devise_and_omniauth-facebook.markdown

 ---
 layout: post
 title:      "How to set up devise and omniauth-facebook "
-date:       2020-08-03 04:13:07 +0000
+date:       2020-08-03 00:13:08 -0400
 permalink:  how_to_set_up_devise_and_omniauth-facebook
 ---

-Unfortunately, I spent pretty much the first week trying to set up my omniauth,  I know how sad that sounds, as frustrating as it was, it lead me to devise.
-Now if your anything like me and any you need something a little more visual to help you out, follow this [link](https://www.youtube.com/watch?v=Dd8dOAL6WYs&t=266s) it will take you to the walk though, that delivered me from this nightmare.
+Unfortunately, I spent pretty much the first week trying to set up my omniauth,  I know how sad that sounds, as frustrating as it was, it leads me to devise.
+Now if your anything like me and any you need something a little more visual to help you out, follow this [link](https://www.youtube.com/watch?v=Dd8dOAL6WYs&t=266s) it will take you to the walkthrough, that delivered me from this nightmare.

 Now, I think the best strategy is to go the respective sight that you'll be using and then register as a developer and, create your ID, SECRET, key.

-then you'll want to install the gem both `omniauth` and`omniauth-facebook` and of course use `bundle install ` to install the gems and their dependencies.
+then you'll want to install the gem both `omniauth` and`omniauth-facebook` and of course, use `bundle install ` to install the gems and their dependencies.
 You'll also be using a gem called `devise` go figure, right and `activerecord-session_store`

-You'll then want to head over to you console an run the command `EDITOR="your_editor --wait" rails credentials:edit` this will bring up you credentials with is mainly binary data .
+You'll then want to head over to you console an run the command `EDITOR="your_editor --wait" rails credentials:edit` this will bring up your credentials with is mainly binary data.
 Then input your, ID and KEY like so:

 ```
 facebook: